Flovent Diskus Side Effects

 Applies to fluticasone: inhalation aerosol powder, inhalation disk, inhalation powder

-Along with its needed effects, fluticasone (the active ingredient contained in Flovent Diskus) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by fluticasone (the active ingredient contained in Flovent Diskus).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking fluticasone:More common
+You should check with your doctor immediately if any of these side effects occur when taking fluticasone:More common

 - White patches in mouth and throat